-Tuition fees will be calculated differently for undergraduate and for graduate programs.
+Tuition fees are calculated differently for undergraduate and for graduate programs.

-Fees will be based on the total number of credits you will have completed by the end of the session you are being billed for.
+Fees are based on the total number of units (formerly called credits) you will have completed by the end of the term you are being billed for:

-Example: If you have already completed two full-time sessions (30 credits with a standard course load), and will be registering for 15 additional course credits each for the Fall 2016 and Winter 2017 sessions, the total number of credits used to determine your tuition fees for the Winter 2017 session will be 60, putting you in the 30.01 to 60 credit tuition fee level.
+Example: If you have already completed two full-time terms (30 units with a standard course load), and will be enrolling for 15 additional course units each for the Fall and Winter terms, the total number of units used to determine your tuition fees for the Winter term will be 60, putting you in the 33.01 to 66 units tuition fee level.